What to Do If Your Child Ingests Your Prescription Medicine

 WASTE NO TIME.
 CALL 911 IMMEDIATELY OR CONTACT YOUR CHILD’S PRIMARY PHYSICIAN.

 Is your medication giving you allergies?
-Our Compounding Pharmacy in New Jersey can help you by removing the allergen from your medicine’s ingredients.
+Our diabetes care pharmacy in Florida can help you by removing the allergen from your medicine’s ingredients.